ecmwf/pyflow-wellies/docs/config/host.md

 print("(...)")
 ```

-Now, if we want to add a third task that uses the same `execution_context` as
+Now, if we want to add a third task that uses the same `submit_arguments` as
 `t1` we would have many similar variables defined for each task.
 This will grow
 out of control quite easily.
 That's where the parent inspection feature comes
 at help.